go-resty/resty/README.md

 resty.SetError(&Error{})    // or resty.SetError(Error{})
 ```

-### Versioning
+## Versioning
 resty releases versions according to [Semantic Versioning](http://semver.org)

-`gopkg.in/resty.vX` points to appropriate tag versions; `X` denotes version number and its a stable release.
-It is recommended to use version, for eg. `gopkg.in/resty.v0`.
+`gopkg.in/resty.vX` points to appropriate tag versions; `X` denotes version number and it's a stable release.
+It's recommended to use version, for eg. `gopkg.in/resty.v0`.
 Development takes place at the master branch.
-Althought the code in master should always compile and test successfully, it might break API's.
+Although the code in master should always compile and test successfully, it might break API's.
 We aim to maintain backwards compatibility, but API's and behaviour might be changed to fix a bug.

-### Contributing
+## Contributing
 Welcome!
-If you find any improvement or issue you want to fix.
-Feel free to send a pull request, I like pull requests that include tests case for fix/enhancement.
-Did my best to bring pretty good code coverage and feel free to write tests.
+If you find any improvement or issue you want to fix, feel free to send a pull request, I like pull requests that include test cases for fix/enhancement.
+I have done my best to bring pretty good code coverage.
+Feel free to write tests.

 BTW, I'd like to know what you think about go-resty.
 Kindly open an issue or send me an email; it'd mean a lot to me.

+## Author
+Jeevanandam M. - jeeva@myjeeva.com

+## Contributors
+Have a look on [Contributors](https://github.com/go-resty/resty/graphs/contributors) page.

-### License
+## License
 resty released under MIT license, refer [LICENSE](LICENSE) file.